 First wash the tomato well and make sure the core is facing upwards before you start cutting.
-Then firmly hold the tomato and remove the core of the tomato with a sharp knife.
+Then hold it firmly and remove the core with a sharp knife.

 To dice, take a large knife, and cut through the middle.
-Take one half of the tomato, place the inner flat surface on the cutting board, and cut vertically into pieces that are 1 cm wide or of a desired length.
+Take one-half of the tomato, place the inner flat surface on the cutting board, and cut vertically into pieces that are 1 cm wide or of the desired length.
 Turn the sliced set of tomatoes horizontally, again chop them into 1 cm square cubes and repeat.

 To get completely round tomato slices for salads, turn it sideways on its curved surface.
-Run the knife down slowly and steadily at the edge of the tomato to get discs of the desired thickness.
+Run the knife down slowly and steadily at the edge to get discs of the desired thickness.

 How to prepare